sirbrillig/cardlike/README.md

       end
     end

-You can also prefix the class methods with Cardlike.
+You can also prefix the class methods with Cardlike and pass card, deck, and hand objects around yourself.

     Cardlike.type_of_card :playing_card do
       has :suit